 - Lightweight, aluminum tripod (no assembly or tools required) with storage tray for housing accessories such as extra eyepieces or T-rings for camera mounting.

 The Celestron 127 EQ has a 127mm aperture (5 inches).
-This is a very good size for a starter to intermediate scope and you will be able to view the moon in superb detail as well as brighter planets, nebulas and star clusters.
+This is a very good size for a starter to the intermediate scope, and you will be able to view the moon in superb detail as well as brighter planets, nebulas, and star clusters.

 You will find the Celestron 127 EQ PowerSeeker at a modest price point (low $200s).
 This reflects Celestron’s intention for it to be a first-time buyer’s telescope, or at least, an easily affordable one.
 The really impressive thing is that they have kept an excellent level of quality throughout making it not only distinctly affordable, but also a great bargain.

 The Celestron 127 EQ PowerSeeker does more than you would expect of a telescope at this price.
-If you are looking for your first telescope then it should be a high ranking contender.
+If you are looking for your first telescope, then it should be a high ranking contender.
 Even a more experienced amateur or keen hobbyist should take note and give it some serious consideration.
-Image definition and illumination is superb thanks to the excellent optics and good sized aperture.
+Image definition and illumination are superb thanks to the excellent optics and good-sized aperture.
 With the reliable tripod and mount, you will spend many pleasurable hours tracking your chosen objects through the night sky.
-Rest assured that the Celestron reputation for quality is well earned, and backed by a 2 year warranty.
+Rest assured that the Celestron reputation for quality is well earned, and backed by a 2-year warranty.